nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 How the parsing works:

-- When called upon to parse a user command, the `Parser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddMemberCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddMemberCommand`) which the `Parser` returns back as a `Command` object.
+- When called upon to parse a user command, the `HallPointerParser` class creates an `XYZCommandParser` (where `XYZ` is a placeholder for the specific command name that matches the API call e.g. `AddMemberCommand`).
+This  which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddMemberCommand`) which the `Parser` returns back as a `Command` object.
 - All `XYZCommandParser` classes (e.g., `AddMemberCommandParser`, `DeleteSessionCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component